Ben-Chapman/Living-on-the-Edge/gdce-jumphost/README.md

 cluster which is designed to run at the edge of a retail customer's network, primarily in their stores.

-Day-to-day connectivity with the kube-apiserver is facilitated through the [GCP Connect Gateway](https://cloud.google.com/kubernetes-engine/enterprise/multicluster-management/gateway).
+Day-to-day connectivity with the GDCE is facilitated through the [GCP Connect Gateway](https://cloud.google.com/kubernetes-engine/enterprise/multicluster-management/gateway).

-Connect Gateway provides a simple, consistent and secured way to access your Google-registered Kubernetes clusters regardless of the cluster's physical location.
+> Connect Gateway provides a simple, consistent and secured way to access your Google-registered Kubernetes clusters regardless of the cluster's physical location.

 The vast majority of your interaction with the GDCE clusters will be through Connect Gateway, but there are a few Kubernetes-related operations that Connect Gateway does not support today: